-- Relevant Policies and Guidelines: - Managing Urban Stormwater Soils & Construction Volume 1 2004 (Landcom) - Approved Methods for the Modelling and Assessment of Air Pollutants in NSW (EPA) - o Guidelines for development adjoining land and water managed by DECCW (OEH, 2013).
+- Managing Urban Stormwater Soils & Construction Volume 1 2004 (Landcom) - Approved Methods for the Modelling and Assessment of Air Pollutants in NSW (EPA) - · Guidelines for development adjoining land managed by the Office of Environment and Heritage (OEH, 2013)

-20. Waste
+21. Waste

 Identify, quantify and classify the likely waste streams to be generated during construction and operation and describe the measures to be implemented to manage, reuse, recycle and safely dispose of this waste.
 Identify appropriate servicing arrangements (including but not limited to, waste management, loading zones, mechanical plant) for the site.